Tarrasch/zsh-autoenv/README.md

 It handles "enter" and leave" events, nesting, and stashing of variables (overwriting and restoring).

+## Requirements

+- Zsh version 4.3.10 or later.

 ## Features

 - Support for enter and leave events, which can use the same file.